-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team technology" does not seem appropriate given that Sasol faces technology challenges and infrastructure maintenance issues. comply with these standards.
-Complying with new plant standards at existing plants, however, faces significant challenges, and is not, in many instances, reasonable or achievable with presently available technology, and hence is not well aligned with the intent of the NEMAQA and the National Framework for Air Quality Management in South Africa ("NAQF").
-This limitation is a phenomenon recognised in many other countries which do not require that old plants meet new plant standards in all instances.
-In these instances, Sasol seeks exemption from strict compliance with the stringent point source standards that have been set for existing plants, and specifically proposes compliance to alternative emission limits and arrangements.
-When changes are implemented to the effluent treatment processes, health and safety procedures should be followed as part of necessary due diligence and change management.
-Mr Chris Potgieter Bfluor 21 May 2014 Public Meeting, Mega Conference Centre, Ekandustria Health and safety procedures are an important facet of project planning to safely and successfully retrofit new abatement equipment to existing facilities, and to operate these adapted facilities properly thereafter, which stakeholders need to take note of.
-How will the reduction in emissions affect the Major Hazardous Installation (MHI) application?
-Ms Cathleen Sauerman Steloy 21 May 2014 Public Meeting, Mega Conference Centre, Ekandustria The MHI is not affected by this application or by the reduction in emissions.
-Sasol Nitro renewed its MHI recently.
-7 GENERAL Sasol seems to focus more on other sources of pollution rather than its own - this creates the impression that Sasol does not care.
-Mr Sithabileng Zuma SACP 9 Oct 2013 Meeting with SACP (on request) Sasol recognises that continuous improvement in environmental management performance is an important business imperative.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response stoves in the three areas of Sasol's operations.
+Sasol is currently the only company which converts natural gas to methanol for our stoves.
+They are the strategic supplier of fuel for our project. public comment.
+Sasol is supportive of appropriate alternative compliance mechanisms to achieve the objectives of the Constitution, the Framework for Air Quality Management and the NEMAQA.
+Sasol seems to focus more on other sources of pollution rather than its own - this creates the impression that Sasol does not care.
+Mr Sithabileng Zuma South African Communist Party (SACP) 9 Oct 2013 Focus Group Meeting (upon request) Sasol recognises that continuous improvement in environmental management performance is an important business imperative.
 Introducing capital intensive environmental improvements must be balanced with the focus on socio-economic sustainability of its business.
-Sasol has a history of proactive environmental performance improvements and in respect of air quality management has significantly reduced atmospheric emissions from its various facilities in line with a risk-based environmental improvement approach, regardless of whether or not such emissions reductions were
+Sasol has a history of proactive environmental performance improvements and in respect of air quality management has significantly reduced atmospheric emissions from its various facilities in line with a risk-based environmental improvement approach, regardless of whether or not such emissions reductions were required in law.

-Comments raised by Organisation/ Stakeholder Date Source Response by project team stakeholders Community name required in law.
 For that reason numerous of the emissions from Sasol's various facilities already comply with much of the MES.
 In addition, and in response to the outcome of the Highveld Priority Area (HPA) assessment and Air Quality Management Plan (AQMP), Sasol voluntarily committed to certain emissions reductions for the furtherance of ambient air quality improvements.
 Based on an assessment of significant capital expenditure on projects which have resulted in significant environmental improvements over the past ten years, Sasol has spent over R20 billion, averaging at R2 billion annually.
-The bulk of improvements have delivered ambient air quality and greenhouse gas emission improvements, and were not compelled by law.
+The bulks of these improvements have delivered ambient air quality and greenhouse gas emission improvements, and were not compelled by law.
 With regards to the regulatory requirements prescribed in the MES, as a first priority, Sasol has explored all reasonable avenues to comply with the standards.
 While many of Sasol's process emissions will comply with the MES, through investments which have realised significant environmental improvements, there are some that cannot meet the standards within the required timeframes, and others which are unlikely to meet the standards at all.
 The reasons for Sasol's applications for postponement and exemption from default application of the MES are provided in Sasol's draft motivation reports.
-Sasol commits to investigating identify reasonable measures to reduce emissions that may emerge over time Introducing capital intensive environmental improvements must be balanced with the focus on socio-economic sustainability of its business.
-Residents living within the Ms Ndivile Justice and Peace 23 May 2014 Focus Group Meeting, The DEA hosts guarterly Multi Stakeholder Reference Group areas of Sasol's Mokoena Commission of Hacklebrooke Conference meetings in the Highveld and Vaal Triangle priority areas, the Catholic which are platforms whether the community concerns relating operations experience Centre, Craig Hall respiratory problems due Church to air quality can be raised.
-The relevant local authorities can to Sasol's emissions. also be contacted directly on these matters.
-Their contact details are available on the SAAQIS website, at